jonata/subtitld/README.md

 sudo apt install ffmpeg libmpv1
 ```

 Also, Subtitld is written using Python version 3.
-The majority of modern Linux distributions already have this version installed or at lease available.
+The majority of modern Linux distributions already have this version installed or at least available.
 Make sure you have Python 3 on your system.
 Windows users will need to install it.

 ### Running from source